 Indian River Lagoon Fishing the Shallow Water Flats

 The Indian River Lagoon fringes Florida’s Atlantic east coast from Ponce De Leon Inlet and southward approximately 150 miles toward Hobe Sound.
 It’s natural and manmade inlets provide tidal movement and flushing that is crucial to the health and well being of aquatic marine and estuary life.
-Three distinct interconnecting bodies of water make up the Indian River lagoon system, starting in the north with the Mosquito Lagoon and connecting directly west via the human-made Haulover Canal is the official northern Indian River Lagoon near the cities of Scottsmore, Mims, and Titusville.
+Three distinct interconnecting bodies of water make up the Indian River lagoon system, starting in the north with the Mosquito Lagoon and connecting directly west via the human-made Haulover Canal is the official northern Indian River Lagoon near the cities of Scottsmore, Mims, Titusville and the historical Dummett Cove.
 Traveling southward the Lagoon is split by Merritt Island where the island’s eastern side host the Banana River Lagoon while it’s western shore maintains the Indian River Lagoon name for the next one hundred miles or so until it reaches the town of Hobe Sound and Jupiter Inlet.

 The Indian River Lagoon is part of the 3000 miles Intracoastal Waterway that borders most of the eastern seaboard of the United States and the Gulf of Mexico.
 The Intracoastal Waterway or ICW is a mostly natural protected waterway that has been enhanced with manmade canals and dredging to promote commerce and safe and protected passage for commercial and recreational vessels without the hazards of the open ocean and rough seas.
 The ICW was commissioned by Congress in 1919 and loosely maintained by the United States Army Corps of Engineers.
 While the USACE is responsible for investigating, developing and maintaining the nation’s water and related environmental resources, many environmental concerns and requirements have prevented the USACE from rigorously maintaining the ICW, and it’s waterways.

-Indian River Lagoon Fishing Report and Information
+Indian River Lagoon Information

 A lagoon is a body of comparatively shallow salt or brackish water separated from the deeper sea by a shallow or exposed sandbank, coral reef, or similar feature.
 In the case of the IRL, it is separated from the Atlantic Ocean by a thin barrier island with small breaks or “openings” called inlets.
 Almost the entire eastern seaboard of Florida is a barrier island, and Brevard County has a well-known city on its barrier island called Cocoa Beach, and it also hosts the Canaveral National Seashore and northward to Ponce Inlet.